Patrick Radden Keefe: Empire of Pain: The Secret History of the Sackler Dynasty (2021)

 In April 2021, his book Empire of Pain: The Secret History of the Sackler Dynasty was published by Doubleday.
 The book examines the Sackler family and their responsibility in the manufacturing of the painkiller OxyContin by Purdue Pharma.
 It is an extension of his 2017 New Yorker article "The Family That Built an Empire of Pain."

+London Falling: A Mysterious Death in a Gilded City and a Family's Search for Truth (2026)

+In April 2026, Keefe's latest book London Falling: A Mysterious Death in a Gilded City and a Family's Search for Truth was published, again by Doubleday.
+In the book, he examines the mysterious death of teenager Zac Brettler in London, and explores connections to the city's underworld.
+A24 UK secured the rights to the book before it was published, and plans to create a television adaptation.

+Personal life

+Keefe is married to international financial-crime policy lawyer Justyna Gudzowska.
+They met while they were both studying at Cambridge and later studied at Yale together.